Bounding Membership Inference: Conclusion

 \section{Conclusion}

-In this work, we provide a tighter bound on MI accuracy against ML models trained with $\epsilon$-DP.
-Our bound highlights that intricacies of dataset construction are of great importance for model vulnerability to MI attacks.
+In this work, we provide a tight (upto the looseness in the DP guarantee across different datasets) bound on MI positive accuracy against ML models trained with $\varepsilon$-DP, and bound MI positive accuracy when training with $(\varepsilon,\delta)$-DP accepting some necessary probability of failure.
+Our bound highlights that intricacies of dataset construction are of importance for model MI vulnerability.
 Indeed, based on our findings, we develop a privacy amplification scheme that just requires one to sub-sample their training dataset from a larger pool of possible data points.
+While the benefits of such a mechanism for performance are clear for entities with far more data than they need to train on, we empirically illustrated performative benefits for CIFAR10 (having also evaluated on MNIST).

 Based on our results, entities training their ML models with DP can employ looser privacy guarantees (and thereby preserve their models' accuracy better) while still limiting the success of MI attacks.
 Finally, our bound, and more generally bounds on positive MI accuracy, can also be applied to characterize a model's ability to process unlearning requests when defining machine unlearning as achieving a model with low probability of having been derived from a particular data point to be unlearned.